IrishDec/parish-weekly-publisher/README.md

 </script>
 <link rel="stylesheet" href="https://your-site.example/wp-content/uploads/admin.css">
 <script src="https://your-site.example/wp-content/uploads/admin.js"></script>
 4) Widgets (homepage & archive)

-Homepage: SELECT * FROM weekly_messages WHERE published = true ORDER BY week_start DESC LIMIT 1; → render teaser_html.
+Homepage: render latest teaser

+sql
+Copy code
+select * from weekly_messages
+where published = true
+order by week_start desc
+limit 1;
+Archive: list all published

+sql
+Copy code
-Archive: SELECT title, full_html FROM weekly_messages WHERE published = true ORDER BY week_start DESC;.
+select title, full_html from weekly_messages
+where published = true
+order by week_start desc;
 Security notes (current posture)

-Admin is protected by the WP page password.
+Admin is protected by a WP page password.

-RLS only exposes SELECT for published = true.
+RLS exposes SELECT only for published = true.

 Writes are temporarily allowed to anon for low friction on a password-gated page.
-Next step: enable Supabase Auth and restrict writes to authenticated with role checks.
+Next: enable Supabase Auth and restrict writes to authenticated with role checks.

-Since *_html fields are rendered, ensure only trusted staff can access the admin page.
+Since *_html is rendered, only trusted staff should access the admin page.

 Roadmap

-Switch to Supabase Auth (email magic-link/OAuth) and tighten policies.
+Switch to Supabase Auth (magic-link/OAuth) and tighten policies.

 Add validations, auto-slug from week_start, and confirm dialogs.

-Small UI polish: homepage spacing + “News by Church” alignment (CSS).
+Small UI polish: homepage spacing + “News by Church” alignment.

-Optional: simple screenshots/GIF of the editor and front page teaser.
+Optional: screenshots/GIFs of the editor and front-page teaser.

 License
 MIT (or your preference).